windingtree/org.id-schema/README.md

 - From now schema is building from multiple files.
 VC schemes are moved to separate file
 - Along with the schema file now is provided a file with typescript definitions

+## Version 0.4.0 breaking change

+- `legalEntity.legalIdentifier` is renamed to `legalEntity.registryCode`

+If you are want to use an old term you should define s specific `schemaVersion` (0.3.4) in your `org.json` file overwise your `org.json` will throw a warning during validation.

 ## ORG.JSON Schema

 ORG.JSON is a data format based on the [json-schema](http://json-schema.org/specification.html) specification used for describing organizations of all types: commercial firms, NGOs, even organizations that aren't incorporated (like [W3C](https://www.w3.org/Consortium/facts#org), for example).